rglara/StarTrekTimelinesSpreadsheet/README.md

 ![Screenshot tool](/docs/homepage.png "Homepage screenshot")

-### Crew management
+### Crew

-On the crew management main page you can sort by various fields, group by rarity as well as export the data as Excel or CSV.
+Sort by various fields, group by rarity as well as export the data as Excel or CSV.

 Notable features:
-* Show detail columns for "Base", "Gauntlet" (proficiency), or "Voyage" (base + proficiency average)
+* Show detail column sets for "Base", "Gauntlet" (proficiency), or "Voyage" (base + proficiency average)
 * Show "big book" tier and whether the crew is available in the portal
 * Show "value" - occurrences of this crew in the top ten of various categories among your other crew
 * Show gauntlet score (proficiency sum), gauntlet global rank, voyage score, voyage global rank
+* Powerful filtering
+  * Semicolon for "or", space for "and", allows queries like "dax pilot;mayw;kirk" to find all Dax that are also Pilots and all Mayweathers and Kirks
 * Link to click to open in [datacore.app]
 * Hover to see equipment and other details; click equipment icon in hover to replicate
+* Show count of frozen crew if multiple

 ![Screenshot tool](/docs/page_crew_base.png "Crew Base Stats")
 ![Screenshot tool](/docs/page_crew_gaunt.png "Crew Gauntlet Stats")